 To apply for a foster care license, a person must be 21 years of age and reside in Crow Wing County.
 Additional foster homes are always needed, particularly homes that are able to effectively parent teenagers.

-The next orientation class for families who are in the process of being licensed will be held December 12th, 2022 from 8:00am to 10:00am at the Community Services building, 204 Laurel Street, Brainerd, MN 56401, Room 31A.
+The next orientation class for families who are in the process of being licensed will be held December 4, 2023, from 8 a.m. to 10 a.m., at the Community Services building, 204 Laurel St., Brainerd, MN 56401, Room 31A.